View Belle Hammer's Obituary on sidneydailynews.com and share memories

 She was born May 23, 1949, in Sidney, to the late James Milton Wolaver and Edith Laura (Hittle) Wolaver.
 She married Joseph Conrad Hammer on Aug.
 3, 1978, and he survives.

-Belle is also survived by daughter, Edith Carol (Shawn) Ruby, of Sidney; son, Tyrom Hammer, of Sidney; grandchildren, Curtis James Hammer, Gary Ownes Hammer, Yvette Belle Hammer, Kaythlin Rice; and brother, Harry Wolaver, of Florida.
+Belle is also survived by daughter, Edith Carol Ruby (Shawn) Woods, of Sidney; son, Tyrom Hammer, of Sidney; grandchildren, Curtis James Hammer, Gary Ownes Hammer, Yvette Belle Hammer and Kaythlin Rice; and brother, Harry Wolaver, of Florida.

 Belle was a member of the Christian Tabernacle Church of Sidney.
 She retired from Stolle Corporation after more than 38 years of faithful service.
 She enjoyed crocheting, sewing, westerns and listening to country/western music.
 She had a big heart, and had an open door policy at all times for family and friends.